Pero Me Acuerdo de Ti: Release and reception

 "Pero Me Acuerdo de Ti" was serviced to Latin radio stations the second week of December 2000 in the United States.
 It reached number eight on Hot Latin Songs and five on Hot Latin Pop Songs in the US.
 In Spain, it reached number three on the country's singles chart.
 Kurt B. Reighley from Wall of Sound was positive toward the song, saying that Aguilera is "persuasive and engaging" on the song.
 Orlando Sentinel editor Perry Gettelman was not impressed, writing that "She seems equally fond of acrobatic trills and low, sex-kittenish moans".
 Writing for the Billboard magazine, Lucas Villa provided a supporting commentary and called the ballad "heartbreaking".
 At the 2nd Latin Grammy Awards, "Pero Me Acuerdo de Ti" received a Latin Grammy nomination for Record of the Year which went to Alejandro Sanz for "El Alma al Aire".
 It has been called "one of Aguilera's greatest hits" by Rolling Stone en Español.

 Promotion and live performances

 The video for "Pero Me Acuerdo de Ti" was directed by Kevin G. Bray, which features Aguilera performing the song in a recording studio.
+As of October 2023, the video has four hundred seventy million views on YouTube, and therefore it was given a Vevo Certified Award.
 Aguilera also gave a performance at the 2001 Grammy Awards in February, performing "Pero Me Acuerdo de Ti" and "Falsas Esperanzas".
 Leila Cobo of Billboard magazine called Aguilera's Grammy performance "remarkably mainstream".

 In December 2019, Aguilera performed the song, along with "Falsas Esperanzas" and "Contigo en la Distancia", during the Mexican leg of her concert tour, The X Tour.
 In February 2021, she sang "Pero Me Acuerdo de Ti" at the Verizon's "Big Concert for Small Business" Super Bowl afterparty.